MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 When you have finished making your selections, click **Save** to return to the submission overview page.

+> [!NOTE]
-> **Note** When creating a Store listing in a language that isn't supported by your packages, you'll need to indicate which of your reserved app names should be displayed in that Store listing, since there isn't an associated package in that language from which to pull the name.
+> When creating a Store listing in a language that isn't supported by your packages, you'll need to indicate which of your reserved app names should be displayed in that Store listing, since there isn't an associated package in that language from which to pull the name.
 The name you choose here only applies to the Store listing for this language and does not impact the name displayed when a customer installs the app.

 To edit a Store listing, click the language name from the submission overview page.

 At the top of the **Store listing** page are the fields associated with your default Store listing for the selected language.
 These fields will be shown to all of your customers, unless you have packages targeting earlier OS versions (Windows 8.x or earlier; Windows Phone 8.x or earlier) and create platform-specific Store listings to include different screenshots or info to display to customers on specified OS versions.
 For more info, see [Create platform-specific Store listings](create-platform-specific-store-listings.md).